 State Government Grants

-For example, the state of Maryland has not one, but several different business grants for minority-owned businesses, including the Small, Minority and Women-Owned Business Account — Video Lottery Terminal Fund (VLT), which uses proceeds from video slot machines to assist small, minority, and women-owned businesses located in targeted areas surrounding six Maryland casinos.
+For example, the state of Maryland has not one but several different minority business grants.
+One such grant is the Small, Minority and Women-Owned Business Account — Video Lottery Terminal Fund (VLT), which uses proceeds from video slot machines to assist small, minority, and women-owned businesses located in targeted areas surrounding six Maryland casinos.

 Venture Capital Financing For Minority-Owned Businesses